 When the water comes to a boil, I turn off the heat, dump 1 cup of sugar, and stir it until it’s dissolved.

-When 20 minutes is up, I remove the tea bags and let it sit on the counter for the better part of the day to allow it to cool completely.
-Then I pull my brewing vessel from the cupboard and carefully remove the mother with clean hands and set her on a plate.
+When 6 minutes is up, I remove the tea bags and let it sit on the counter for the better part of the day to allow it to cool completely.
+Then I pull out my brewing vessel and carefully remove the mother with clean hands and set her on a plate.
 Yes, I call it a “her” and yes, E makes fun of me for this.
 Sometimes I talk to her and tell her how fantastic she looks.
 This really comes from how I was introduced to kombucha at a conference last year when a woman brought a mother for people to see.
-The speaker at the conference ended up pulling a piece off of the mother to pass it around the room and the owner of the mother actually cried.
+The speaker at the conference ended up pulling off a piece of the mother to pass it around the room and the owner of the mother actually cried.
 I’ve had a reverence for them ever since.

 While the mother is taking a little vacation, I set aside half a cup of finished kombucha for the next batch.
 This helps get it going.

 Then I bottle the kombucha.
 I do this by pouring it into an 8-cup measuring cup and then pouring it through a plastic, mesh strainer (again, stay away from metal) to catch any spent yeast (the brown tendril-like stuff you’ll sometimes see hanging from your mother) or any other “floaties,” through a funnel and into a half-gallon mason jar.